Touched By The Sun by Carly Simon

 One of my favorite people in the world, my coach, mentor, and friend Debbie Phillips, Founder of WomenOnFire.com, sent it to me before moving from her long-time home on Martha’s Vineyard.

 She had wrapped it up so special.
-And one of the sweetest parts was she had gotten Carly to write an inscription to me.
+One of the sweetest parts was when she got Carly to write an inscription for me.

 (An aside – Debbie’s friendship with Carly began during her 20 years living on Martha’s Vineyard with her husband, Rob Berkley, who was also my coach and mentor.
 And who passed away almost two years ago.)
 It meant so much to me.
 I felt like Debbie and Carly were cheering me on in my own writing and creating this blog!
 Check it out: